 In late 2011, this idea became a reality as LvA was formed.
 What started as a group of five women (Bonita Meyersfeld, Sheetal Vallabh, Nataly Woollett, Jennifer MacLeod and Claire Veitch) quickly expanded to include powerful, professional visionaries dedicated to this cause.
 Over the next few years, the founding board members worked tirelessly to develop the LvA model, handle individual cases, raise funds and expand LvA’s networks, giving generously of both their time and talent.
 In 2014, LvA began focusing its work in Diepsloot, an informal settlement north of Johannesburg, rife with gender-based violence.
 In 2015, LvA opened the doors of its first community-based centre in Diepsloot.
 Since that day, LvA has provided legal assistance and/or psychosocial support to hundreds of victims of abuse, worked collaboratively with dozens of local state actors and empowered thousands of community members with the information they need to take a stand against GBV.

 Most importantly, our time in Diepsloot has proven that the LvA model works.
 Through committed and consistent engagement within a dedicated area, LvA has built trust with community members, developed a nuanced understanding of the specific gaps and challenges facing this community and established strong partnerships with local service providers and state actors.
 This has allowed LvA to not only provide critical assistance to individual victims of violence, but also to address the broader systemic issues that lead to violence in the first place and that allow it to persist.
-By replicating the blueprint developed in Diepsloot, LvA hopes to open centres throughout the country in the coming years to ensure that no victim of violence ever has to walk this road alone.
+Replicating the blueprint developed in Diepsloot, LvA opened additional centre in Orange Farm in 2021 and in Hillbrow in 2022.
+LvA hopes to continue opening centres throughout the country in the coming years to ensure that no victim of violence ever has to walk this road alone.